International Forum on Interfaith and Transcultural Peacebuilding 2025

 Jacqueline Hookimaw-Witt (Canada)

-Jacqueline Hookimaw-Witt is a member of the Mushkegowuk Cree community in Canada and has a doctorate in indigenous feminism.
-She is involved in various projects of indigenous organizations, activism, youth work and reconciliation initiatives.
+Jacqueline Hookimaw-Witt is a member of the Mushkegowuk-Cree community and has obtained a PhD focused on Indigenous feminism.
+She has working for diverse projects by Indigenous organizations, activism, youth work, and reconciliation initiatives.

 Participants in the panel discussion